llnut/DofSlim/README.md

 ## 🔒 Safety Notes

-1. If DF_CLIENT_NUM is unset or invalid, the program falls back to 1000 and behaves identically to the original.
+1. If CLIENT_POOL_SIZE is unset or invalid, the program falls back to 1000 and behaves identically to the original.
 2. Tested and stable for values from 3 to 1000.

 ## 📄 License